 Minister of the Environment and Energy Carlos Manuel Rodriguez describes it straightforwardly.
 “It wouldn’t make any economic sense for Costa Rica to burn forests,” Rodriguez remarked in his interview with Equal Times.

-As farmers and forest owners get rewarded for their environmental protection efforts, the nation was able to triple its forest cover in a span of 30 years.
+As farmers and forest owners get rewarded for their environmental protection efforts, the nation could triple its forest cover in a span of 30 years.

 Among the four major categories, inequality is an area where Costa Rica needs to improve.
-Income inequality is particularly highlighted by the Happy Planet Index in their report.
+The Happy Planet Index particularly highlights income inequality in their report.

-According to the report summary, this is “in part because Costa Rica’s tax system does not effectively redistribute wealth across the population.”
+According to the report summary, this is “partly because Costa Rica’s tax system does not effectively redistribute wealth across the population.”